fxamacker/cbor/README.md

 EncMode and DecMode are interfaces created from EncOptions or DecOptions structs.
 For example, `em, err := cbor.EncOptions{...}.EncMode()` or `em, err := cbor.CanonicalEncOptions().EncMode()`.

 EncMode and DecMode use immutable options so their behavior won't accidentally change at runtime.
-Modes are intended to be reused and are safe for concurrent use.
+Modes are reusable, safe for concurrent use, and allow fast parallelism.

 __Creating and Using Encoding Modes__